|

-PLP's Living-Learning Community got its start in 1998.
-It is the 2nd oldest living-learning community on campus.
+Our Living-Learning Community got its start in 1998.
+PLP is the 2nd oldest living-learning community on campus.

-Traditionally, PLP students live on the first floor of Schuylkill Hall.
+Traditionally, PLP students lived on the first floor of Schuylkill Hall.
 This residence hall was originally chosen to host the PLP students because of its proximity to Carver Hall, where the President's Office is located.
+In 2010 we transitioned PLP housing to Luzerne Hall to become part of the Living-Learning corridor (Luzerne, Northumberland and Columbia halls).

 PLP members are both welcome and encouraged to live in the PLP Community all four years.
 Having upperclass PLP members around to ask questions of, is invaluable to our new members.